Refine the visible scale ranges for symbol classes

 To show different symbols at different scales, complete the following steps:

-- Click the Add Alternate Symbol button .
+- On the Scales tab, highlight a symbol class and click the Add Alternate Symbol button .

 The scale range for the symbol class is divided at a map scale, and subscale ranges are shown below.